University Apartments Housing Regulations

 B.4 FIRE HAZARDS

 a.
 Open flames (including candles and incense), combustible decorations and chemicals, multiple (“octopus”) electrical adapters, and ungrounded electrical appliances are prohibited in University Apartments.
-Residents are responsible to keep flammable materials from all fixtures and appliances, including, but not limited to, the cooking range, burners, oven, and lights.
+Residents are responsible for keeping flammable materials from all fixtures and appliances, including, but not limited to, the cooking range, burners, oven, and lights.
 Residents must practice safety and caution when using all appliances.

 b.
 Personal barbecues may not be used or stored on University Apartments property.